frob/frob.github.com/_posts/2015-11-10-altering-entity-field-querys-for-joins-ors-and-profit.md

 description: "EntityFieldQueries are one of the most useful things in Drupal 7, using tags we can get around some of the limitations of using them."
 canonical: null
 tags:
-  - Frontpage
+  - frontpage
-  - Drupal
+  - drupal
-  - Tutorial
+  - tutorial
   - quarzack13
 category:
   - tutorial